Directly observed collections must be performed in the following situations:

 - The Medical Review Officer (MRO) reported that a donor's specimen was a negative-dilute with a creatinine concentration of greater than or equal to 2mg/dL but less than or equal to 5mg/dL.

-- The laboratory reported that donor had an invalid specimen and the MRO indicated that there was no valid medical explanation for the result.
+- The testing facility reported that a donor had an invalid specimen and the MRO indicated that there was no valid medical explanation for the result.

 - A split specimen test could not be performed because the split sample was lost or there was inadequate volume.